 The Word That Changed How I See Belonging

+After the event, I made tea and wrote the word on a sticky note.
+Seeing those seven letters in my handwriting made it feel like more than a concept — it became a quiet promise to myself.
 Coming from Brazil, it felt familiar.
-Like a cultural cousin you recognize by instinct: the friend who insists you stay for dinner, the neighbor who sends you home with leftovers, the generosity that arrives before the words do.
-In Brazil, we might not call it teranga, but we understand it deeply — the stretch of the table, the shared laughter, the quiet assurance that no one leaves unseen.
+Like a cultural cousin you instantly recognize.
+The friend who insists you stay for dinner.
+The neighbor who sends you home with leftovers.
+The kind of generosity that speaks first without saying a word.
+In Brazil, we might not call it teranga, but we understand it — the stretch of the table, the shared laughter, the quiet reassurance that no one leaves unseen.

-Lately I’ve been thinking about what it means to create connection across borders.
-I’ve lived in several countries — each one reshaping how I understand welcome.
-In some places, hospitality means offering help; in others, it means respecting distance.
-I’ve felt embraced and invisible, sometimes within the same week.
+Maybe that’s why the word stayed with me.
+I’ve lived in several countries, and each one has reshaped how I understand welcome.
+In some places, hospitality means offering help.
+In others, it means giving space.
+I’ve felt deeply embraced and completely invisible, sometimes within the same week.
+Belonging looks different wherever you go.
+And yet, every time I experience real kindness, it feels like teranga.

-As a writer — and as a mother raising a child far from home — I think about that often.
+As a writer and as a mother raising a child far from home, I think about this often.
 What does teranga look like on the page?
-How do I make sure my words hold space for someone else’s story, not just my own?
+How do I use my words to hold space for someone else’s story, not just my own?
+When we first move abroad, we believe belonging is something we find.
+But over time, we learn it’s something we offer.
+Sometimes, that means remembering the snack that reminds someone of home.
+Or learning how to pronounce their name the right way.
+Other times, it means staying quiet long enough to really listen.

-So when I sit down to write now, I think of teranga.
-I think of the strangers who made me feel like family, of the dinners where laughter bridged what words couldn’t.
-And I try to do on the page what those people did in real life: make space, extend grace, let others belong here too.
+There is a quiet power in that.
+So now, when I sit down to write, I think of teranga.
+I think of strangers who made me feel like family, of dinners where laughter did what language could not.
+And I try to do on the page what those people did in real life — make space, offer care, and remind others they belong.

 Jessica Gabrielzyk